ArduPilot/ardupilot_wiki/dev/source/docs/editing-the-code-with-eclipse.rst

 .. note::

    Ensure that you have Java installed before Eclipse can run.
-If not, Java can be installed from: <https://www.java.com/en/>`__.
+If not, Java can be installed from `here <https://www.java.com/en/>`__.

 Preconditions
 =============